mickewasowski/React-Project-December-2021-Exam/ProjectDocumentation.md

 1. Route guards
 2. Error handling
 3. Context API (no user state persistance)
-4. Custom hook (isAuth and isNotAuth)
-5. Basic authentication with username and password
+4. Basic authentication with username and password
-6. Cloudinary upload and visualization of pet images
+5. Cloudinary upload and visualization of pet images